List of MythBusters cast members: Grant Imahara

-Grant Imahara joined MythBusters on the invitation of friend and occasional employer Jamie Hyneman and former ILM colleague Linda Wolkovitch.
+Grant Imahara joined MythBusters on the invitation of friend and occasional employer Jamie Hyneman and Industrial Light and Magic (ILM) colleague Linda Wolkovitch.
 He joined as the third member of the Build Team, replacing former MythBusters welder Scottie Chapman.
 His colleagues often jokingly referred to him as the "geek" of the Build Team.
 He often made the robots that are needed for the show and otherwise specialized in operating the computers and electronics for the myths.
 On August 21, 2014, it was announced that Grant, along with co-stars Kari Byron and Tory Belleci, would be leaving MythBusters.

 Grant Imahara died on July 13, 2020, after suffering a brain aneurysm.

 Christine Chamberlain

-Christine Chamberlain was a "MythTern" (portmanteau of MythBusters and intern) who joined the MythBusters team as a result of a Discovery Channel contest and was present for the second season of MythBusters.
-She was mostly Jamie and Adam's assistant in myths and stayed on the show until season 3.
+Christine Chamberlain (1971–2025) was a "MythTern" (a portmanteau of MythBusters and "intern"), joining the MythBusters team after winning a Discovery Channel contest; she appeared during the show’s second season.
+In that role, she primarily assisted hosts Jamie Hyneman and Adam Savage during myth tests.
+She remained with the program through its third season.

+She died at age 54, after a six-year battle with cancer, at the Blue Ridge Hospice Inpatient Care Center in Winchester, West Virginia.

 Scottie Chapman

 Scottie Chapman (born 1971) is a former member of the Build Team who was called the "Mistress of Metal" for her work in welding and metal craft.
 Notable for her tattoos (which were used for a myth investigation in one episode), she departed after the third season.
-On her MySpace blog, she revealed that she would not be back as a regular, but appeared in the "Supersize Rocket Car", as well as The Great Ice Debate myth.
-She also made an appearance in one episode broadcast after her departure that involved an experiment, executed over a number of months, which began when she was with the show and ended after she had left (Episode Breaking Glass, Myth "Rolling Stone Gathers No Moss").
+On her MySpace blog, she revealed that she would not be back as a regular, but she appeared in the "Supersize Rocket Car" as well as in the "Young Scientist Special" as part of The Great Ice Debate myth.
+She also made an appearance in one episode broadcast after her departure that involved an experiment, executed over a number of months, which began when she was with the show and ended after she had left (episode "Breaking Glass, Myth "Rolling Stone Gathers No Moss").
 She was formerly the bassist of the band Fuzz, which would evolve into Weezer.